-Continuous learning and decision-making are the foundation of a 1-to-1 Customer Engagement solution.
+Continuous learning and decision-making are the foundation of a One-to-one Customer Engagement solution.

-The Customer Decision Hub combines analytics, business rules, customer data, and data collected during each customer interaction to create a set of actionable insights that it uses to make intelligent decisions.
-These decisions are known as the Next-Best-Action.
+Customer Decision Hub combines analytics, business rules, customer data, and data collected during each customer interaction to create a set of actionable insights that it uses to make intelligent decisions.
+These decisions are known as the next best actions.

-Every Next-Best-Action weighs customer needs against business objectives to optimize decisions based on priorities set by the business manager.
+Every next best action weighs customer needs against business needs to optimize decisions based on priorities set by the business manager.

-In the milliseconds before interacting with a customer, the Customer Decision Hub processes thousands of predictive and adaptive models to determine customer needs, considering the customer's immediate context to ensure the Next-Best-Action is relevant, timely, and contextual.
-These models can be propensity, risk, or churn models.
+In the milliseconds before interacting with a customer, Customer Decision Hub combines thousands of business rules and predictive and adaptive models that determine customer needs and interests to ensure the next best action is relevant by keeping it personal, timely, contextual, and empathetic.